bgachara/notes/databases.md

     - type of delta encoding that avoids duplicating common prefixes/suffixes between consecutive tuples.
     - works best with sorted data.
   - Dictionary encoding
+    - ref paper:`integrating compression and execution in column-oriented database systems`
     - build a data structure that maps variable-length values to a smaller integer identifier.
     - replace those values with their corresponding identifier in the dictionary data structure.
       - need to support fast encoding and decoding